 a.
 Walk Around

 If it's allowed, walk a little bit.
-Getting up and down the plane aisle is an easy way for kids to get rid of some energy and feel less cooped up.
+Walking up and down the plane aisle is an easy way for kids to burn off some energy and feel less cooped up.

 b.
 Simple Stretches